3 Tablespoons Almond Flour

 Some research suggests that ketogenic diets might help lower your risk of heart disease.
 Other studies show specific very-low-carb diets help people with metabolic syndrome, insulin resistance, and type 2 diabetes.
 Researchers are also studying the effects of these diets on acne, cancer, polycystic ovary syndrome (PCOS), and nervous system diseases like Alzheimer's, Parkinson's, and Lou Gehrig's disease.”

 Check out this great video about how people are eating too often throughout the day, why high carbohydrate intake is causing problems and how eating;

 can help you achieve a healthy weight and lifestyle.

 The point of the way of eating is to avoid refined carbohydrates (or anything that raises blood glucose to a spike and quickly too)

-This means many foods that some may considered ‘bad,’ are fine.
+This means many foods that some may consider ‘bad,’ are actually fine.
 Common sense should tell you that vegetables and nuts are fine.